SEBOLBolivia/SEBOLBolivia.github.io/_posts/2019-07-23-reshighlight.markdown

 ##### Likelihood evaluation of models with occasionally binding constraints

-The paper by by our colleague **Pablo Cuba Borda** on “Likelihood evaluation of models with occasionally binding constraints”, co-authored with Luca Guerrieri, Matteo Iacoviello and Molin Zhong, documents how solution approximation errors and likelihood misspecification, related to the treatment of measurement errors, can interact and compound each other.
+The paper by our colleague **Pablo Cuba Borda** on “Likelihood evaluation of models with occasionally binding constraints”, co-authored with Luca Guerrieri, Matteo Iacoviello and Molin Zhong, documents how solution approximation errors and likelihood misspecification, related to the treatment of measurement errors, can interact and compound each other.

 ##### Paper summary